gpbl/SwiftChart/README.md

 ## Touch events

-To make the chart respond to touch events, implement the `ChartDelegate` protocol in your classes, as a View Controller, and set the chart’s `delegate` property:
+To make the chart respond to touch events, implement the `ChartDelegate` protocol in your class, e.g. a View Controller, and then set the chart’s `delegate` property:

 ```swift
 class MyViewController: UIViewController, ChartDelegate {